Mom Was Told Her Newborn Twin Boy Would Be A Stillborn, Here Is What She Did Next

-Sometimes an unforgettable memory is worthy of the heartbreak coming with it, and it's just the case for the grieving couple Lyndsay and Matthew Brentlinger.
-They captured the only moment their newborn twins could share together before one tragically passed away.
+Sometimes an unforgettable memory is worthy of the heartbreak that comes along with it, and it's just the case for the grieving couple Lyndsay and Matthew Brentlinger.
+They managed to capture the last moment their newborn twins could share together before one tragically passed away.

-The Ohio-based couple were ecstatic when they finally fell pregnant in early 2016, after struggling for years to conceive.
-And they were even happier when discovering they were having twin boy and girl.
-However, the joy was short lived.
+The Ohio-based couple was ecstatic when they finally got pregnant in early 2016, after struggling for years to conceive.
+And they felt even happier when discovering they were going to have a twin boy and girl, however, the joy was short-lived.

-At 23 weeks, Ms. Brentlinger had an ultrasound and was told that one of her babies would be stillborn.
+At 23 weeks of pregnancy, Ms. Brentlinger had an ultrasound check and was told that one of her babies would be stillborn.
 "They said we just see something abnormal with the heart and sent me to maternal fetal medicine," she explained.
-It's really heart-wrenching for the couple.
+It's really heartbreaking for the couple.

 On December 17, 2016, they got an early Christmas present in the form of a newborn girl and boy - both alive, which was a miracle alone.